Fsu0413/QtCompile/library/999-Misc/003-Current failures.md

 ## Issues about Qt 6

 I have started using CMake to build Qt 6.
-CMake related problems occurres frequently during test, but I will not return to use configure and qmake to build Qt 6 anymore.
+CMake related problems occurres frequently during test, but I will not return to use qmake to build Qt 6 anymore.
 CMake is becoming popular among projects.
 I think we should adopt to it on early stage.

 Currently following issue is reported to Qt: